Octops/agones-event-broadcaster/README.md

 [Optional] Build docker image

-This step is only required if you are not using the publi image hosted on DockerHub.
+This step is only required if you are not using the public image hosted on [DockerHub](https://hub.docker.com/repository/docker/octops/gameserver-events-broadcaster).
 ```bash
 $ export DOCKER_IMAGE_TAG=YOUR_REPO_NAME/IMAGE_NAME:TAG
 $ make docker